 All tenants have basic legal rights under the California Fair Employment and Housing Act.
 These rights are in effect regardless of anything stated in the lease.
-If you feel your rights have been violated, contact someone in the Office of Student Services, so that we can direct you to the appropriate agency.
-Some of these rights are included below, to find more information on all your rights as a tenant, visit the California Department of Fair Housing and Employment website.
+If you feel your rights have been violated, email the Office of Student Services, so that we can direct you to the appropriate agency.
+Some of these rights are included in the following information.
+To find more information on all your rights as a tenant, visit the California Department of Fair Housing and Employment website.

 The California Fair Employment and Housing Act states: